 Competency frameworks (legal and non-legal roles) and writing a self-assessment

 Competency frameworks are used throughout the selection process to assess candidates’ ability to effectively carry out the roles.
-You will be expected to demonstrate either that you possess the required competencies or that you have the ability to acquire them quickly.
+You will be expected to demonstrate either that you possess the required competencies or that you have the ability to acquire them quickly through specific examples.

-Competencies are specifically tailored to each role through job analysis, including interviews with those already in post.
-Each competency framework will be published on the information page for the specific selection exercise in our vacancies listing.
+Competencies are specifically tailored to each role through job analysis, including discussions with those already in post or who understand the needs of the role.
+Each competency framework will be published on the information page for the specific selection exercise on our website.

 Many roles will ask you to complete a self-assessment referring to the competency framework.
-We recommend you take a look at our guidance on completing your self-assessment and, in particular, choosing the best examples.
-The self-assessment should not simply be a reiteration of your career history.
+Therefore, we recommend you take a look at our guidance on completing your self-assessment.
+The guidance contains useful information on:

-The frameworks incorporate the Judicial Skills and Abilities used by Courts and Tribunals Judiciary and the Judicial College.
+The competency frameworks incorporate the judicial skills and abilities framework used by Courts and Tribunals Judiciary and the Judicial College.
 This means that role holders are assessed by the same measures at every stage of their career.

 The competencies continue to ensure fair and accurate selection by panels against clear criteria.